Is Yoga Alliance is Hiding the Truth

 What’s the Truth?

-Yoga Alliance wanted to become the ONLY mandatory state accredited yoga credentialing for every single yoga studio would have to use.
+Yoga Alliance wants to become a mandatory state accredited yoga credentialing for every single yoga studio would have to use.
 Yoga Alliance was busy paying $336,325.00 to two different Web companies to build two websites that never actually were built.

-What’s worse is that all Yoga Alliance employees sign Non-disclosure agreements that (they think) legally protects them from telling people the truth about their ineffectual credentialing.
+Yoga Alliance also forces all their employees to sign Non-disclosure agreements that (they think) legally protects them from telling people the truth about their ineffectual credentialing.

 But it doesn’t.